 The Charter School is open to any Washington, DC, child in pre-school and pre-kindergarten and admission is free.
-The Charter School currently serves 653 children at six public charter preschool campuses across the District.
-In 2014-15, the Charter School successfully concluded its ten-year charter review with its authorizer, the DC Public Charter School Board, and received approval to increase its enrollment cap to 833 students by School Year 2016-2017.
+The Charter School currently serves 631 children at six public charter preschool campuses across the District.
+In 2014-15, the Charter School successfully concluded its ten-year charter review with its authorizer, the DC Public Charter School Board, and received approval to increase its enrollment cap to 833 students for the 2016-2017 school year.